What is it like to move to and live in Vienna?

 The city’s artistic and intellectual legacy was shaped by residents including Mozart, Beethoven, and Sigmund Freud.

 As the former home of the Habsburg court and its various empires, the city, with famous imperial palaces, still has the trappings of the imperial capital it once was.

 Vienna’s historic city center is inscribed on the UNESCO World Heritage List.

 Tip: if you are looking to explore Vienna, try the Big Bus sightseeing tour!

 Like this article about expat life in Vienna?
 Pin it!

-This post contains an affiliate link.
-When you make a purchase using the link we receive a small fee so that we can buy ourselves a cup of coffee (or a glass of wine).
+This blog about expat life in Vienna contains affiliate links.
+When you make a purchase using these links we receive a small fee so that we can buy ourselves a cup of coffee (or a glass of wine).
 Thanks!